xhoanggiang/antigravity-conversation-fix-1/README.md

 | `[WS]` | Workspace metadata preserved *(v1.01+)* |

 ## Changelog

+### v1.03
+- **New:** Interactive workspace assignment — conversations without a workspace mapping are listed, and the user can paste a folder path for each one.
+Supports batch assignment (`all`), skip (`Enter`), and stop (`q`).
+Invalid paths are rejected with retry.
+- **New:** Automatic timestamp injection — conversations missing timestamp metadata now get timestamps derived from the `.pb` file modification time, so they sort correctly in the sidebar instead of being pushed to the bottom.
+- **New:** Smarter workspace detection — uses `extract_workspace_hint()` to accurately detect existing workspace URIs in protobuf blobs, replacing the previous heuristic based on blob size.

 ### v1.02
 - **New:** Cross-platform support — the Python script now works on **macOS** and **Linux** in addition to Windows.
 The `.exe` remains Windows-only.